What to Do When a Loved One Dies – 2023 Update

 #11 – Cancel membership in organizations

-Reach out to professional organizations, sororities, fraternities or other organization where your loved one belongs and find out how to handle the membership status.
+When a loved one dies, you need to contact professional organizations, sororities, fraternities, or other organizations where your loved one belongs to know how to cancel your membership status.

 #12 – Notify the election board

-Lastly, notify the election board by presenting a copy of the death certificate.
+Lastly, notify the election board when a loved one dies by presenting a copy of the death certificate.

-Instead of wasting hours talking to different agents answering the same questions over and over again, let us do the work for you to find affordable burial insurance.
+Instead of wasting hours talking to different agents, and answering the same questions repeatedly, let us do the work for you to find affordable burial insurance.
 Fill out the instant QUOTE form on this page, and we will give you the best rates available for final expense life insurance.

 Funeral Funds is an independent insurance agency that can shop your application to many companies available.
-This way you can be sure that you are going to get the best carrier that favors your age and health.
+This way, you can be sure that you will get the best carrier that favors your age and health.

-We work with the top-rated life insurance companies in the United States, many of which offer immediate coverage with the lowest rates.
+We work with the top-rated life insurance companies in the United States, many of which offer immediate coverage at the lowest rates.

 If you need help finding burial life insurance, please don’t hesitate to contact us at (888) 862-9456.

 Additional Questions & Answers On What To Do When A Loved One Dies